Betamax: Legacy

 The VHS format's defeat of the Betamax format became a classic marketing case study.
 Sony's attempt to dictate an industry standard backfired when JVC made the tactical decision to forgo Sony's offer of Betamax in favor of developing its own technology.
 JVC felt that accepting Sony's offer would yield results similar to the U-Matic deal, with Sony dominating.

 By 1980, JVC's VHS format controlled 60% of the North American market.
 The large economy of scale allowed VHS units to be introduced to the European market at a far lower cost than the rarer Betamax units.
-In the United Kingdom, Betamax held a 25% market share in 1981, but by 1986, it was down to 7.5% and continued to decline further.
+In the United Kingdom, Betamax held a 25% market share in 1981; however, by 1986, it was down to 7.5% and continued to decline further.
 By 1984, 40 companies made VHS format equipment in comparison with Beta's 12.
 Sony finally conceded defeat in 1988 when it, too, began producing VHS recorders (early models were made by Hitachi), though it still continued to produce Betamax recorders until 2002.

 In Japan, Betamax had more success and eventually evolved into Extended Definition Betamax, with 500+ lines of resolution.